whage/whage.github.io/_posts/2026-09-02-things-i-learned-with-the-help-of-ai.md

 In august 2026 I couldn't resist the temptation anymore and bought a Claude Pro license for 18€/month.
 I'm very cautious about using AI in my work.
-Previous to this "upgrade" I only used Gemini and ChatGPT since early 2026 via the browser UI to ask questions about certain technologies, software concepts and asked for short, mostly trivial but otherwise google-heave snippets of code that a then manually added to my codebase.
+Previous to this "upgrade" I only used Gemini and ChatGPT since early 2026 via the browser UI to ask questions about certain technologies, software concepts and asked for short, mostly trivial but otherwise google-heavy snippets of code that I then manually added to my codebase.
 Letting a real "agent" loose around my codebase was a profound experience.

 As of september 2026, the leading models are incredibly capable.
 They familiarize themselves